PHPMessageBus/eventbus-queue/README.md

 ## Installation

-In order to start using this project you require to install it using composer
+In order to start using this project you require to install it using [Composer](https://getcomposer.org):

 ```
 composer require nilportugues/eventbus-queue